-What causes the plague.
+What causes the plague?
 Bubonic plague.
-Plague development mechanisms
+Mechanisms of plague development

 Bubonic plague is a form of plague disease.
-Plague is an infectious disease caused by the bacteria Yersinia pestis.
-This bacterium lives on small animals and fleas that exist on them.
+Plague is an infectious disease caused by the bacterium Yersinia Pestis.
+This bacterium lives on small animals and the fleas that live on them.
 Infection occurs by transmission, i.e. through a flea bite, as well as through direct contact and airborne droplets.
-Let's figure out how the infection with the bubonic plague occurs, how it proceeds incubation period and the symptoms of plague infection, antibiotic treatment and prevention of this most dangerous disease today.
-Let's see what the causative agent of the plague, the bacterium Yersinia Pestis, looks like under a microscope and under fluorescence microscopy.
-Let's start with the background of recent cases of plague infection and their consequences for many thousands of people.
+Let's figure out how infection with bubonic plague occurs, how it proceeds incubation period and symptoms of plague infection, treatment with antibiotics and prevention of this most dangerous disease today.
+Let's see what the plague causative agent, the bacterium Yersinia Pestis, looks like under a microscope and with fluorescent microscopy.
+Let's start with the background of the latest cases of plague infection and their consequences for many thousands of people.

 Important!
-Bubonic plague is characterized by the onset of painful lymph nodes affected by the inflammatory process, and is the most common form of the disease.
+Bubonic plague is characterized by painful lymph nodes, affected by the inflammatory process, and is the most common form of the disease.

-In the 16th century, the bubonic form of the plague spread throughout Europe and claimed the lives of a third of the population.
-It was carried by rats.
-Until the 19th century, they did not know how to cure the disease, so the mortality rate was almost 100% - some miraculously recovered on their own.
+In the 16th century, the bubonic plague spread throughout Europe and killed a third of the population.
+Rats became its carriers.
+Until the 19th century, they did not know how to treat the disease, so the mortality rate was almost 100% - some miraculously recovered on their own.

-And today, cases of infection with the bubonic plague have been recorded, most of the cases of infection are noted in Central Asia, as well as in northern China.
+And to date, cases of infection with bubonic plague have been recorded, most cases of infection are observed in Central Asia, as well as in northern China.

 The causative agent, the bacterium Yersinia Pestis, was discovered only in 1894, therefore, at the same time, scientists were able to study the course of the disease and develop a vaccine.
-But before that time, millions of people died.
-The most famous epidemic of the bubonic plague covered Europe in 1346-1353.
-Presumably, it arose from a natural hearth in the Gobi, and then spread to the territory of India, China, Europe along with caravans.
+But before this time, millions of people died.
+The most famous epidemic of bubonic plague covered Europe in 1346-1353.
+Presumably, it originated from a natural center in the Gobi, and then spread to the territory of India, China, and Europe along with caravans.

 On video the film Dark Ages of the Middle Ages: Black Death

-Over the 20 years of the bubonic plague, at least 60 million people have died.
-In the Middle Ages, there was no salvation from such a disease - they tried to treat it by bloodletting, which further complicated the condition of the patients, since they were losing their last strength.
+Over the course of 20 years, the bubonic plague killed at least 60 million people.
+In the Middle Ages there was no salvation from such a disease - they tried to treat it with bloodletting, which further complicated the condition of the patients, as they lost their last strength.

-Outbreaks of the bubonic plague were repeated as early as 1361 and 1369.
+There were repeated outbreaks of the bubonic plague in 1361 and 1369.
 The disease has affected all areas of people's lives.
-History indicates that after the bubonic plague, the demographic situation came to stability only 400 years after the end of the disease.
+History indicates that after the bubonic plague, the demographic situation reached stability only 400 years after the end of the disease.

-There are several forms of the disease, depending on which it acquires the specificity of the course.
+There are several forms of the disease, depending on which it acquires a specific course.

 Important!
-Highly contagious are forms in which lung damage occurs, as they lead to the rapid spread of infection by airborne droplets.
-Patients with bubonic plague are practically non-infectious.
+Forms in which the lungs are affected are highly contagious, as they lead to rapid spread of infection through airborne droplets.
+With bubonic plague, patients are practically not infectious.

-Spoiler with a slight shock photo example, manifestation of bubonic plague on the right leg.
+Spoiler with a mild shock photo example, manifestations of bubonic plague on the right leg.

 Manifestation of bubonic plague on the right leg.